 After uploading, click on the image icon to see a button called ‘SHARE‘.

-Clicking on ‘SHARE‘ button will give the link you want to paste to your blog HTML.
+Clicking on the ‘SHARE‘ button will give the link you want to paste to your blog HTML.

 Important Note: change the default URL from this:

-This setting is necessary to make sure the images shows up correctly because Dropbox has set the image preview as default with a black background.
+This setting is necessary to make sure the images show up correctly because Dropbox has set the image preview as default with a black background.